MicrosoftDocs/bot-docs/articles/portal-configure-channels.md

 > [!TIP]
 > To take full advantage of Skype, you must [publish](~/portal-submit-bot-directory.md) your bot to Bot Directory.

-## Configure your bot to run on another channel
+## Configure your bot to connect to another channel

-To configure your bot to run on another channel, complete the following steps:
+To configure your bot to connect to another channel, complete the following steps:

 1. Sign in to the <a href="https://dev.botframework.com" target="_blank">Bot Framework Portal</a>.
 2. Click **My bots**.